As a pastor’s wife who has faced the unique challenges of ministry life, I understand that struggling with sexual sin can be particularly daunting.

 It can involve actions, thoughts, or desires that go against God’s plan for sexual intimacy within the context of marriage.

 It’s essential to recognize that sexual sin is not limited to actions alone.
-It also includes the condition of our hearts and minds.
+It also includes the condition of our hearts and minds and there are severe consequences of sexual sin that we need to be aware of.

 The Weight of Guilt: “I Keep Sinning Sexually”

-As a pastor’s wife who often wondered “why do I keep sinning sexually?”, I know that the struggle with sexual sin can feel especially heavy.
+As a Christian woman who often wondered “why do I keep sinning sexually?”, I know that the struggle with sexual sin can feel especially heavy.

 The expectations placed upon us within the church community can also magnify the shame and guilt associated with these struggles.